PoisotLab/ms_networkary_classifiers/README.md

-likely that interactions documented in ecological networks are correct, a lot of non-interactions are simply unobserved; as predictive models are used for data-inflation (*i.e.* the prediction of new interactions), it is not necessarilly a bad thing in practice to select models that predict more interactions than the original dataset, because the original dataset misses some interactions.
+likely that interactions documented in ecological networks are correct, a lot of non-interactions are simply unobserved; as predictive models are used for data-inflation (*i.e.* the prediction of new interactions), it is not necessarily a bad thing in practice to select models that predict more interactions than the original dataset, because the original dataset misses some interactions.
 Furthermore, the weight of positive interactions could be adjusted if some information about the extent of undersampling exists [*e.g.*
 @Branco2015SurPre].
+In a recent large-scale imputation of interactions in the mammal-virus networks, @Poisot2021ImpMam for example estimated that 93% of interactions are yet to be documented.

 # Numerical experiments on training strategy